neonkingfr/obsdfreqd/README.md

 # Usage

+Parameters are applied when both plugged on the wall or on battery, parameters can have two values comma separated to give different values when plugged on wall and for when on battery.

 - `-h` show usage
 - `-q` quiet mode, silence output
 - `-d downstepfrequency` sets the steps removed every cycle when decaying, default to 100